Learn More About the 2 Most Common Incontinence Products: Liners & Pads

 Advantages of Liners

 What is the advantage of a liner?
 They are lightweight!
-Liners don’t have the bulkiness of a lot of fitted briefs and pull-ons.
+Liners don’t usually have the bulkiness of a lot of fitted briefs and pull-ons.
 Individuals looking for a liner that is more absorbent than most of the ones found in retail stores should consider DynaDry Supreme Liners by NorthShore.
-They are a great option when someone wants a little more protection.
+They are a great option.

-Tip: Liners can be great for individuals who have bowel incontinence and are not ready to transition into protective underwear or a fitted brief.
-Liners such as DynaDry provide additional protection in the rear to contain any bowel movements.
-If a liner doesn't offer needed protection, then consider an adult diaper or protective underwear.
+Tip: Liners can be used by individuals who have bowel incontinence and are not ready to transition into protective underwear or a fitted brief.
+Liners such as DynaDry provide additional protection in the rear to contain fecal leakage.
+If a liner doesn't offer needed protection, then consider trying a brief with tabs or pull-on.

-The following How-To Video further explains the features and differences between Liners and Boosters:
+Watch this How-To Video to learn more about the features and differences between Liners and Boosters:

 Remember, booster pads are meant only to be worn inside disposable underwear.
 Liners are designed to be worn inside regular underwear.
 Which is best depends on individual preference and needs.

-Want more coverage?
-Just starting to shop for incontinence products?
-Browse our wide selection of Incontinence Supplies or call (800) 563-0161 for personalized product recommendations.
+Browse our wide selection of Incontinence Products and Supplies or call (800) 563-0161 for personalized product recommendations from our Customer Care & Service team.

 Products Featured in This Article